What to Pack for a Trip to Italy

 A change of underwear.
 Hey, I know it sounds crazy!
 But ever since I had a long, unexpected layover many years ago, I always pack an extra change of underwear in my carry-on.
 It doesn’t weigh much but it takes a weight off my mind.

 Here are some other items I suggest you pack in your carry-on

 - Headphones.
-I love me a great pair of noise-cancelling headphones, but I prefer to travel light and use Apple wireless earbuds (or a pair of wired Apple EarPods, which I usually keep as a backup).
+I love a great pair of noise-canceling headphones, but I prefer to travel light and use Apple wireless earbuds (or a pair of wired Apple EarPods, which I usually keep as a backup).

 - Sleep mask.
 I got a cheap silk sleep mask in a swag bag a long time ago and I love how it blocks out light and helps me sleep on the plane.
 Yeah, I’m one of those people that can sleep on a plane. 🙂

-- Socks, if you’re not wearing sneakers on the flight
+- Socks, an extra pair, if you’re not already wearing sneakers on the flight

 - Shawl, pashmina, or long-sleeve shirt.
-Airlines rarely give out blankets anymore, especially in the wake of COVID.
+Airlines rarely give out blankets anymore.
 So if you tend to get cold on the plane, pack a shawl or travel sweater to keep you warm.
 Make sure it’s something you like to wear anyhow so you can use it during your trip, too.
 Covering your shoulders is also important if you plan to visit any churches, so a pashmina is more than just a fun accessory.